-Inspired by Kenji Lopez-Alt’s kimchi brined chicken, I created a simpler version of his inspiring, chef-y recipe.
-First, brine the chicken thighs in salty, umami-rich kimchi juice.
-Similar to pickle brined fried chicken, kimchi juice brines and tenderizes the meat.
+Inspired by Kenji Lopez-Alt, I created a simpler version of his inspiring, chef-y recipe.
+The wet batter contains salty, umami-rich kimchi juice.
+Like pickle-brined fried chicken where the pickle juice acts as a flavorful wet brine, kimchi juice works the same way.
+The kimchi brine flavours and tenderizes the meat.

 A quick dredge in a 50-50 ratio of potato starch + all purpose flour creates the ultimate crunchy and crispy batter.
-More crisp and light than regular flour alone, the texture is satisfyingly crunchy and shatters with every bite!
+A flour mixture that’s more crisp and light than regular flour alone, the texture is satisfyingly crunchy and shatters with every bite!

-The end result is a buttermilk fried chicken sandwich that’s truly unique.
-A Southern fried chicken sandwich with an exciting Korean American twist!
+The end result is a crispy chicken sandwich that’s truly unique.
+A Southern buttermilk fried chicken sandwich with an exciting Korean American twist!

 Ingredients:

-- Chicken.
-Boneless, skinless chicken thighs are good for juicy, tender fried chicken that doesn’t dry out.
+• Chicken.
+Skinless, boneless chicken thighs are good for juicy, tender fried chicken that doesn’t dry out.
 If you prefer chicken breast, pound it out with a mallet or rolling pin for even thickness.

-- Kimchi Juice.
+• Kimchi Juice.
 Pour off a little bit from the jar of kimchi in your fridge to brine and tenderize the chicken.
 So flavorful and delicious!
-You’ll only need 1/2 cup.
+You’ll only need 1/2 cup. *Works like pickle brine to flavor and tenderize the meat.

-- Buttermilk.
+• Buttermilk.
 A classic ingredient that tenderizes the chicken and creates that shaggy, crunchy texture when deep-fried.
-Thick, tangy, and rich — buttermilk is a star ingredient.
+Thick, tangy, and rich buttermilk is essential!

-- Potato Starch + Flour.
-A 50-50 ratio creates the best texture.
+• Potato Starch + Flour.
+A 50-50 ratio of potato starch (can be swapped with corn starch) and regular all purpose flour creates the best texture.
 So crispy and crunchy!

 For serving:

-- Brioche Buns.
+• Brioche Buns.
 Buttered and toasted, of course!
+Potato buns are also a good choice.

 Watch how to make it: